omsandippatil/omsandippatil/readme.md

 ## Fun Facts

-- I speak three languages: English, Hindi, Marathi and Emoji.
+- I speak four languages: English, Hindi, Marathi and Emoji.
 - My code is like a fine wine - it gets better with time (and lots of debugging).
 - I once beat a computer at chess.
 It was in sleep mode, but I still count it.